Results 15,261 to 15,280 of 36659

 Last edited by Maurish; 04-06-2013 at 03:20 PM.
 Reason: Typo

-Sonic Generations is great, a lovely mix of gameplay styles if only it didn't keep locking up.I'm failing to writing a blog, specifically about playing games the wrong way
+Sonic Generations is great, a lovely mix of gameplay styles if only it didn't keep locking up.I am once again writing a blog, vaguely about playing games the wrong way

 There's actually one particular challenge (Seaside Hill, I think) where the game will lock up completely with a high probability.
 See this thread for more information.
 I experienced no crashes apart from that, though.

 Got some mail today.
 The Walking Dead DRM Free (hugs) and StarDrive... requiring Steam.

 DA FUCK?!
 I am so goddamn sick of disc versions of Indi games making this mandatory.
 If I knew, I wouldn't have bought it.

 04-06-2013, 05:13 PM #15270